chrisbroski/wireframe/README.md

 Wireframes can be created with pencil and paper, as a digital image, or with a specialized tool (like [Balsamiq](https://balsamiq.com/).)
 My preference is to use HTML.
 It offers several advantages.

-* **Dynamic interaction**: Wireframes in HTML demonstrate not only static layout, but interactive functionality as well.
+* **Dynamic interaction**: Wireframes made with HTML can do more than show static layout.
+They can also demonstrate interactive functionality.
 * **Easy sharing**: HTML was built for the web, so sharing wireframes is a natural thing to do.
 * **Reusable code**: If the final product is going to build its interface based on HTML, the wireframe can be reused as a starting point for development.